Dynamical Stability of Threshold Networks over Undirected Signed Graphs: Stability of Synchronous Dynamics

+More precisely, it uses the following property of the energy functional. \begin{proposition}[\cite{goles1982}] Let $\mathcal{T} = (G,w,b)$ be a threshold network and $x$ an arbitrary configuration.
+Let us denote by $(x^t)_{t\geq0}$ the orbit of $x$.
+Then it holds that $L(x^{t+1}) \leq L(x^t)$, for every~$t\geq 0$. \end{proposition}

+In other words, \Cref{thm:goles3} states that the energy function does not increase on the orbits of any threshold network.
+We define the \emph{energy delta} for each pair of configurations $x$ and $x'$:

-where $\delta_i = - (x^{t+1}_i - x^{t}_i)(\sum_{i=1}^{n} w_{ij} x^t_j - b_i)$, it is shown in~\cite{goles1982,goles2015} that this difference is negative.
-In other terms, the energy function is a non-increasing function.
-This has an important consequence on the dynamics, limiting the long-term behavior of the system to only fixed points and attractors of period $2$.
-Moreover, if the energy delta is strictly negative, $\mathcal{T}$ admits only fixed points.
-In~\cite{goles2015}, the authors explore under which conditions attractors of period $2$ may appear.
+where $\delta_i = - (x'_i - x_i)(\sum_{i=1}^{n} w_{ij} x_j - b_i)$.
+The proof of \Cref{thm:goles3} uses combinatorial tools to show that $\Delta L(x^{t+1},x^t)\leq 0$ for every $t\geq 0$.
+This has an important consequence on the dynamics, limiting the long-term behavior of the system to only fixed points and limit two-cycles under the parallel update scheme.
+In~\cite{goles2015}, the authors explore under which conditions limit two-cycles may appear.
 More precisely, they explore a sufficient and necessary conditions on the interaction graph of $\mathcal{T}$ in which the latter situation holds.
 In this section, we present a generalization of their result to signed graphs.
-To do so, we start by stating technical Lemma~\ref{lemma:energy}.
+To do so, we start by stating a technical lemma.